This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 If, after an inquiry, the CCI finds that the provisions of the Competition Act are being contravened, it may direct that the agreement or abuse of dominant position or combination should not be given effect, or should be discontinued, or it may impose penalties, direct an amendment to an agreement or combination, or make recommendations to the central government.

 The Competition Act provides for imposition of hefty penalties in cases of contraventions.
 If, after inquiry, the CCI is of the opinion that any enterprise has abused its dominant position, or that any agreement is an anti-competitive agreement within the meaning of the Competition Act, it may, inter alia, impose a penalty of up to 10 per cent of the average turnover for the past three financial years.
 In cases of cartels, the CCI may impose on each member a penalty of up to three times its profit for each year of the duration of the cartel.
 The CCI may also impose a lesser penalty, inter alia, in case a member of a cartel has made full and true disclosures in respect of the alleged contraventions, and such disclosures are vital.
-The Competition Commission (Lesser Penalty) Regulations 2009, which were published by the government on 13 August 2009, contain regulations for imposing lesser penalties.
+The Competition Commission (Lesser Penalty) Regulations 2009, which were published on 13 August 2009, contain regulations for imposing lesser penalties.
 Entities that fail to notify a qualifying combination to the CCI could face penalties that may extend to 1 per cent of the total turnover or the assets of the combination, whichever is higher.
 The Competition Act also empowers the CCI to impose fines that may reach up to 100,000 rupees for each day of non-compliance with the directions or orders issued by the CCI, subject to a maximum of 100 million rupees.
-Further, if the orders or directions of the CCI are not complied with, or there is a failure to pay the fine imposed, the CCI can order imprisonment for a term of up to three years, or a fine of up to 250 million rupees.
+Further, if the orders or directions of the CCI are not complied with or there is a failure to pay the fine imposed, the CCI can order imprisonment for a term of up to three years, or a fine of up to 250 million rupees.

 The Competition Act also provides for establishment of a three-member quasi-judicial body, the Competition Appellate Tribunal (CAT), to hear and dispose of appeals against any directions or orders passed by the CCI.
-CAT was established with effect from 15 May 2009, with its headquarters based at Delhi.
+CAT was established with effect from 15 May 2009, with its headquarters based in Delhi.
 The appeals from CAT will lie to the Supreme Court of India.

 The Companies Act